jackstapleton/rdb-autoscaling/whitepaper.md

 ### Auto Scaling the RDBs

-There a few ways we could scale the number of instances in our RDB Auto Scaling Group.
+There a two ways we could scale the number of instances in our RDB Auto Scaling Group.

+1. Cloudwatch Metrics
+2. Manual Scaling

+#### Cloudwatch Metrics

 We could allow the Auto Scaling group to do the scaling based on a Cloudwatch Metric, say memory usage or row counts.